The Snowdonia Hideaways

 near Harlech, Wales, United Kingdom

-A pair of handsome stone cottages (sleeping 2-7) on the slopes of the remote Rhinogs, with spectacular sea and mountain views
+A trio of handsome stone cottages (sleeping 2-7) on the slopes of the remote Rhinogs, with spectacular sea and mountain views

-A pair of handsome stone cottages (sleeping 2-7) on the slopes of the remote Rhinogs, with spectacular sea and mountain views
+A trio of handsome stone cottages (sleeping 2-7) on the slopes of the remote Rhinogs, with spectacular sea and mountain views

 What a stunning spot this is!
-Perched on the slopes of the ancient Rhinog mountains in north Wales - one of the UK’s last and loveliest wildernesses - with soaring views over becastled Harlech, glassy Cardigan Bay and across to the misty Lleyn peninsula, it’s enough to take your breath away.
-We know and love this part of Snowdonia, so were especially thrilled to discover these two cottages - once an old stone farmhouse and neighbouring barn, now beautifully restored - and to welcome them into our rental portfolio.
+Perched on the slopes of the ancient Rhinog mountains in north Wales - one of the UK’s last and loveliest wildernesses - with soaring views over becastled Harlech, glassy Cardigan Bay and across to the misty Llyn peninsula, it’s enough to take your breath away.
+We know and love this part of Snowdonia, so were especially thrilled to discover these three cottages - once an old stone farmhouse and a couple of neighbouring barns, now beautifully restored - and to welcome them into our rental portfolio.

 Step inside, and it all looks equally airy and soaring.
-In the larger house, a bright conservatory with open eaves, slate floors and sink-into sofas faces those mesmerising sea- and sunset views: nature's cinema.
+In the main house, a bright conservatory with open eaves, slate floors and sink-into sofas faces those mesmerising sea- and sunset views: nature's cinema.
 Inside are ancient beams, snow-white walls, a vast hearth with woodburner, and 3 cosy upstairs bedrooms with sash windows.
-In the smaller house is a double height living space with more huge windows, a romantic mezzanine bedroom and a second bedroom downstairs.
-Both have kitchens, picnic tables, grassy gardens and endless fresh air: perfect for outdoorsy families.
+In both the old farmhouse and barn, a double height living space with more huge windows and a romantic mezzanine bedroom.
+All have kitchens, picnic tables, grassy gardens and endless fresh air: perfect for outdoorsy couples and families.
 As one guest so poetically put it: "From the amazing scenery to the spectacular sunsets, these cottages refresh the soul."
 We'll join you on the waiting list for that.

 Highs